PurpleTree HR logo

-Ireland’s auto enrolment pension scheme—officially called “My Future Fund“—launches on 1 January 2026, marking the biggest change to workplace pensions in decades.
-If you’re an Irish employer, this isn’t optional.
-Auto enrolment will automatically include eligible employees in a retirement savings scheme, with mandatory contributions from you, your employees, and the Government.
+Ireland’s auto enrolment pension scheme, officially called “My Future Fund“, launched on 1 January 2026, marking the biggest change to workplace pensions in decades.
+If you’re an Irish employer, the auto enrolment pension in Ireland isn’t optional.
+Every eligible employee must be automatically enrolled in a retirement savings scheme, with mandatory contributions from you, your employees, and the Government.

 At PurpleTree, we’ve been helping Irish SMEs prepare for auto enrolment since the legislation was signed into law in July 2024.
-In this comprehensive guide, we’ll break down everything you need to know: who’s affected, how much it costs, what your obligations are, and how to get ready before the January 2026 deadline.
+In this comprehensive guide, we’ll break down everything you need to know: who’s affected, how much it costs, what your obligations are, and how to ensure your business is fully compliant with auto enrolment pension requirements in Ireland.

-Auto enrolment is a new mandatory retirement savings system that requires employers to automatically enrol eligible employees into a pension scheme.
-Unlike traditional workplace pensions where employees choose to opt in, auto enrolment works in reverse—employees are enrolled by default and can only opt out after six months.
+Auto enrolment is Ireland’s new mandatory retirement savings system that requires employers to automatically enrol eligible employees into a pension scheme.
+Unlike traditional workplace pensions where employees choose to opt in, auto enrolment works in reverse: employees are enrolled by default and can only opt out after six months.

 How Auto Enrolment Works

-1. Automatic Enrolment: Eligible employees are enrolled automatically—no action required from them
+1. Automatic Enrolment: Eligible employees are enrolled automatically, with no action required from them

 2. Tripartite Contributions: Employee, employer, and Government all contribute